freedomofpress/securedrop/docs/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: Both of these operations will lock a user out of their
-   SecureDrop account.
+   SecureDrop accounts.
 We recommend having users be physically present when
    resetting their passphrase or two-factor authentication.
 If this is not
-   possible, store the passphrase and/or two-factor authentication secret in
+   possible, store passphrases and/or two-factor authentication secret in
    your own password manager before securely transmitting them to the user
    in question, and delete them once the user has confirmed they can
    successfully log in.